etraveli/javascript-style-guide/react/README.md

 - Always use JSX syntax.
 - Do not use `React.createElement` unless you’re initializing the app from a file that is not JSX.
+- When a class component contains logic it should be called and located in the component folder.
+A container is redux (`FlightContainer.jsx`) and graphql related i.e. (`FlightGraphqlContainer`).

 ## Class